TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-task.rst

    Schedule the execution of a :ref:`coroutine <coroutine>`: wrap it in a future.
 A task is a subclass of :class:`Future`.

-   A task is responsible for executing a coroutine object in an event loop.
+   A task is responsible to execute a coroutine object in an event loop.
 If the wrapped coroutine yields from a future, the task suspends the execution of the wrapped coroutine and waits for the completition of the future.
 When the future is done, the execution of the wrapped coroutine restarts with the result or the exception of the future.

-   Event loops use cooperative scheduling: an event loop only runs one task at a time.
+   Event loops use cooperative scheduling: an event loop only runs one task at the same time.
 Other tasks may run in parallel if other event loops are running in different threads.
 While a task waits for the completion of a future, the event loop executes a new task.

-   The cancellation of a task is different from the cancelation of a future.
+   The cancellation of a task is different than cancelling a future.
 Calling :meth:`cancel` will throw a :exc:`~concurrent.futures.CancelledError` to the wrapped coroutine. :meth:`~Future.cancelled` only returns ``True`` if the wrapped coroutine did not catch the